jessie-jwl/jessie-jwl.github.io/_pages/about.md

 ---

 I am a computer science PhD student from UC Davis CSC (Collaborative and Social Computing) Lab, led by [Prof. Hao-Chuan Wang](https://www.haochuanwang.info/).
 My research focus is in Human-Computer Interaction, Computer-Supported Cooperative Work, and Social Computing.
 Currently, my work is focusing on facilitating fairness in group work, especially on the workload division process.

+Before I join UC Davis, I did my undergrad at National Tsing Hua University in Taiwan with the major of Quantitative Finance, and my masters at Columbia University with the major of Applied Analytics.